Semiconductor Expert Witnesses

 Semiconductor expert witness candidates typically have advanced degrees and extensive experience in integrated circuits, semiconductor manufacturing, and/or electrical engineering.
-A semiconductor expert witness must have a deep understanding not only of semiconductor technology, but also of the semiconductor industry, market share and the developing technologies of the industry’s leading players.
-A semiconductor expert witness must have a deeper understanding of the chip market, its history, the progression of the technology and often an understanding of which competitors were working on various designs at different points of time during the initial development stage.
+Semiconductors expert witnesses must have a deep understanding not only of semiconductor technology, but also of the semiconductor industry, market share, and the developing technologies of the industry’s leading players.
+A semiconductor expert witness must have a deep understanding of the chip market, its history, the progression of the technology, and often an understanding of which competitors were working on various designs at different points of time during the initial development stage.

 An expert witness in the semiconductor field will typically provide his or her expertise in intellectual property matters, such as a patent litigation in the federal court.
 It could be a patent infringement case or trade secrets matter in the District Court, an Inter Partes Review (IPR) in the PTAB (where the only expert testimony is through a deposition), or a patent case or proceeding before the International Trade Commission (ITC).
 Less frequently, a semiconductor expert might provide testimony in a torts matter like a product liability case involving the failure analysis of a consumer electronics or medical device.